andy4thehuynh/andy4thehuynh.github.io/content/blog/your-sha-is-your-friend.md

 +++
-draft = false
 author = "Andy Huynh"
+categories = ["Git"]
 date = "2016-08-30T11:56:12-08:00"
-title = "Save your Latest SHA when Rebasing to Master"
+title = "Your SHA is Your Friend" description = "Save your Latest SHA when Rebasing to Master" type = "post"
 +++

 You'll want to do yourself a favor before making major rebases from master to your feature branch.